 C-Suite is filled with chief officers - chief sales officer, chief technology officer, chief operations officer, and so on.
 All of them are led by the chief of all them, the chief executive officer.

 Let us first examine what it means to be a chief officer.

 Peter Thiel places people and societies in a 2 x 2 matrix.
 People are either optimistic or pessimistic about the future.
 An optimist thinks future is better and a pessimist thinks otherwise.
 A determinant person thinks the future is knowable and so can plan for it.
 An indeterminate person thinks the future is unknowable.

 A determinant optimist has a vision of the future.
 JFK said, “I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to earth.”
 He was a determinant optimist.
 He wasn’t generally optimistic.
 He didn’t say, space technology is going to be important in the future.
 So let’s commit ourselves to conquer space.
 Let’s give our best shot.
-No. He was specific - man to the man and back Worthing decade.
+No. He was specific - man to the moon and back within a decade.
 When a determinant leader rallies, the nation follows.
 We all know that the US achieved his vision, though he didn’t live to see it.

 On the contrary, an indeterminate leader says, “There is no reason to be disappointed.
 India will progress very fast and the skills of our youth will take India ahead.”
 There is no vision in this statement.
 It is generally positive.
 Should Indian youth focus on manufacturing, or on services, or on R&D?
 No definite answer.

 We have determinant optimists on the corporate side.
 Take Jeff Bezos.
 He wrote his first letter to his shareholders in 1997.

 Today, online commerce saves customers money and precious time.
 Tomorrow, through personalization, online commerce will accelerate the very process of discovery.

 He wrote this 20 years back!
 That’s a determinant optimist.